 - Group 1: Chronically Homeless

-- Continuously homeless for at least 12 months or on at least four separate occasions in the last three years (totaling at least 12 months) AND have a diagnosable substance use disorder, serious mental illness, developmental disability, post-traumatic stress disorder, cognitive impairments or chronic physical illness or disability; OR
+- Meet the definition of continuously homeless for at least 12 months or on at least four separate occasions in the last three years (totaling at least 12 months) AND have a diagnosable substance use disorder, serious mental illness, developmental disability, post-traumatic stress disorder, cognitive impairments or chronic physical illness or disability; OR

-- Currently living in supportive housing and previously met the definition of chronically homeless above.
+- Currently living in supportive housing and previously met the definition of chronically homeless above, OR

 - Group 2: Involved in the Justice System and Needing Substance Use or Mental Health Treatment

 - Complied with and substantially completed a substance use disorder treatment program while incarcerated, OR

 - On probation or parole with a serious mental illness or substance use disorder, OR